ccallawa/alyvix_doc/alyvix_designer.rst

 .. todo::

    * Need an overview/map of Alyvix Designer and its doc in the Designer intro page
    * Should we talk about "Groups" vs. "Components", or is it better to talk about a "Main" component as the head of a group, but otherwise the same?
    * Should we call the capture lines "guide lines", "crosshair", something else?
    * Link to the simple how-to for Designer when ready
    * Fill in unknown details in the CLI options section
+   * Playing with robot and looking at the JSON file, it seems you can have multiple objects in the same file.
+It's not clear how to switch between them within Designer.
+Do you have to just stop it and restart it with the new object?